ramonimbao/qmk_firmware/keyboards/kprepublic/bm40hsrgb/keymaps/dan/readme.md

 # Dan's KPrepublic BM40 Keymap

+> ** There isn't a qmk firmware for the new bm40 v2 pcb yet.
+Check with your vendor before purchasing.
+>
 >This is my personal keymap with an LED indicator support for num lock, caps lock and scroll lock.

 ![](https://i.imgur.com/2yclc1B.jpg)